Local Hamiltonian Problem with succinct ground state is MA-Complete: Preliminaries

-The CTMC w.r.t $G$ can be defined via ``Embedded chain + Waiting time".
-Roughly speaking, the CTMC w.r.t $G$ is defined as the continuous-time stochastic process that when $\xi$ visits the state $x$ at time $\tau$, it will stay in the state $x$ for a ``waiting time" $\Delta(\tau)$, which is sampled from the exponential distribution with parameter $|\langle x|G|x\rangle|$.
-Until time $\tau+\Delta(\tau)$, it will move to the next state $y$ according to the embedded chain, i.e. w.p. $\langle y|P|x\rangle$.
-More precisely, here we define the CTMC w.r.t a legal generator $G$ by the Gillespie's algorithm, as shown in Algorithm \ref{algo:Gill}.
+The CTMC w.r.t. $G$ can be defined via ``Embedded chain + Waiting time".
+Roughly speaking, the CTMC w.r.t. $G$ is defined as the continuous-time stochastic process that when $\xi$ visits the state $x$ at time $\tau$, it will stay in the state $x$ for a ``waiting time" $\Delta \tau$, where $\Delta \tau$ is sampled from the exponential distribution with parameter $|\langle x|G|x\rangle|$.
+Until time $\tau+\Delta \tau$, it will move to the next state $y$ according to the embedded chain, that is, w.p. $\langle y|P|x\rangle$.
+More precisely, here we define the CTMC w.r.t. a legal generator $G$ by the Gillespie's algorithm, as shown in Algorithm \ref{algo:Gill}.

-Lemma \ref{lem:legal} and corollary \ref{cor:exp} are properties of Gillespie's algorithm.
+Lemma \ref{lem:legal} and Corollary \ref{cor:exp} are properties of Gillespie's algorithm.
 Lemma \ref{lem:legal} describes the infinitesimal behavior of the CTMC.
-Roughly speaking, Lemma \ref{lem:legal} says at any time $t$ where the current state is $x$, during a very short time $h$, the probability of staying in $x$ is approximately $1-|\langle x|G|x\rangle|h$.
-The probability of going to $y\neq x$ is approximately $\langle y|G|x\rangle h$.
-What's more, the number of transitions, i.e. $\xi$ changes its values, in time $[0,h]$ is most likely $\leq 1$.
+Roughly speaking, Lemma \ref{lem:legal} says that at any time $t$ where the current state is $x$, during a very short time $h$, the probability of staying in $x$ is approximately $1-|\langle x|G|x\rangle|h$.
+The probability of jumping to $y\neq x$ is approximately $\langle y|G|x\rangle h$.
+What's more, the probability that $\xi$ changes its value more than twice during the short time $h$ is negligible.
 The formal statement is as follows.